 Pricing of French bulldogs?

 Everything about French bulldogs is more expensive than the average dog.
 The small litter size, the complicated birthing arrangements, and the higher mortality rate associated with the breed and the production of a puppy all make for a very expensive dog.
 They aren’t a breed for mass production, and even the acquisition of a puppy is going to entail finding a dog within a given locale since puppies can’t be shipped by airplane in a cargo hold.

 Add to the expense of breeding and maintaining the health of the dog, the economic impact of being an extremely popular breed of dog.
 The economic laws of supply and demand make it very understandable that the French bulldog is one of the most expensive breeds to acquire at the outset.
 At most a bitch will be able to have four litters by c-section in its average lifespan of 10 years.
 If three puppies are produced in each litter, then only twelve puppies will be available for sale in those 8 years.
 Other breeds have 8-puppy litters every year and a half or so; so yes, Frenchie puppies are scarce.

 In addition to the initial acquisition cost of a family pet (at around $3000), the first year’s expenses associated with the new puppy is likely to cost on average an additional $1000-$1500 in food, travel and medical (see our article on the real cost of dog breeding).
-The second year cost should average another $1,000.
-Pet health insurance may have some utility in a breed like the French bulldog, but the exclusions on these policies need to be carefully read since oftentimes they render the policies practically useless in high risk breeds like the French bulldog.
-A single emergency surgery for a tracheal collapse (necessary to save the life of the dog) will set an owner back an average of $4000.
+The second-year cost should average another $1,000.
+Pet health insurance may have some utility in a breed like the French bulldog, but the exclusions on these policies need to be carefully read since oftentimes they render the policies practically useless in high-risk breeds like the French bulldog.
+Single emergency surgery for a tracheal collapse (necessary to save the life of the dog) will set an owner back an average of $4000.